Team-Loftly/Room-to-Grow/README.md

 - Aryan Sonik

-Introducing Room to Grow, a productivity web app where users can create and complete tasks to build up their very own virtual study room.
+Introducing Room to Grow, a productivity web app where users can build up healthy habits to grow and personalize their very own virtual study room.
 Earn coins and spend them at the Marketplace to buy various decorations for your room!
 Every minute of focus counts!

 ## Build Instructions:
 - go to root directory, where docker-compose.yaml is located
+- docker compose down -v
 - docker compose up --build
 - access the site at: http://localhost:3000.